PSUCompBio/FemTech/README.md

-# Cross-Compiling Test
+# FemTech - Finite Element Modeling Technology
-This is a minimal example of using CMake and C programming that should be able to be compiled on Windows, Mac and Linux with little or no modification.
+This is a research and teaching code for the finite element method.
+It works in parallel on Windows, Mac and Linux.
+It uses minimal fancy programing like object-oriented programming and pointers to pointers to pointers.
+The intent is that engineers can read it and follow along.
 ##  Windows
 #### Software required
 - CMake-GUI (https://cmake.org/download/)